aurajs/website/source/about/index.md

 This extension exposes in all our components a way to talk to Github's API via the `this.sandbox.github` method.

-To use it in your aura app :
+To use it in your aura app:

 **app.js**